Row64/GPU-Script/Doc/Get_Started.md

 <img src="images/Getting_Started/gs_start.png">

-### There are 2 Vulkan Pipelines in this executable. <br> Both are drawn with a different UI strategy.
+### There are 2 Vulkan Graphics Pipelines in this executable. <br> Both are drawn with a different UI strategy.

 <img src="images/Getting_Started/gs_strategy.png">